 Lion’s mane side effects – It is usually well tolerated and safe but people allergic to mushroom species should not consider this.
 Lions mane may cause nausea and stomach discomfort.

 The side effects of Chaga – It is also a type of mushroom and people allergic to mushrooms should be careful about this again.
-Chaga may lead to a drop in blood sugar level if taken at a higher dose.
+Chaga may lead to a drop in blood sugar levels if taken at a higher dose.
 So, if you are prone to bleeding disorders, avoid Mud Water.

 Valerian root in Mud Water – This is a herb long used as a natural sedative.
 A higher dosage of Valerian root may cause stomach upset, uneasiness, and insomnia.